voltpop/vp-website/_pages/blogs.markdown

 ---
 layout: single
 permalink: "/blogs/"
-title: "Fortune favors the bold"
+title: "Fortune may favor the bold, but success favors the persistent."
 classes: wide

 ---